Thomas-Walker-Lynch/project-enviroment/README.md

 ```

-If you need to modify a script in the `share` project and do not want to distribute the
+If you need to modify a script in the `project-environment` project and do not want to distribute the
 changes to the team, make a copy of the script in your own bin directory and modify it
 there.  note `~/bin` appears before `~/projects/share`, so the changed script will get
-picked up instead of the `share` version.
+picked up instead of the `project-environment` version.
 For custom project specific scripts put them in
 the project environment `env/bin`.
 Be sure modify the default `env/bin/init.sh` script to
 add `env/bin` to the executables search path.
 Also note, that the contents of the `env`
 directory do not get pushed back to the repo, so you will need to make copies of your `env`
 stuff if you want to keep them.

-This is how to clone the `share` project:
+This is how to clone the `project-environment` project:

 ```
 > cd ~/projects
 > git clone git@github.com:Thomas-Walker-Lynch/share.git
 ```

-It is important that each time `share` is updated from the repo that an audit is done.
+It is important that each time `project-environment` is updated from the repo that an audit is done.
 With this audit we hope to prevent mischief from fellow developers.
 For example we
 wouldn't want the `pull` to run a program that draws a chu-chu train in the terminal while
 emailing itself to everyone on your contacts list, or worse.
 Pay close attention to the